Local volunteers working together with rural temple schools and our community in Thailand.

 Temple school, childcare and monk program are very similar when it comes to assisting and/or teaching English and other activities.

-Activities is very similar to a regular K to 6 temple grade school or high school.
+Activities are very similar to a regular K to 6 Temple grade school or high school.

 Your involvement depending on your comfort level would be the same as the locals at the program.

 We ask participants in these programs to prepare at least two or three lesson plans for stays of 1 to 2 weeks.

 Longer stays allow you to have a better understanding and make things up as you go.